Red Enchilada Sauce

 - All-natural ingredients – no additives, preservatives or yucky stuff

-I like to make this in big batches and freeze it so I have it on hand anytime I want to put a Mexican or South of The Border spin on my tacos, enchiladas or tamales.
+I like to make this in big batches and freeze it so I have it on hand anytime I want to put a Mexican, Tex-Mex or South of The Border spin on my tacos, enchiladas or tamales.

-First, you'll make a roux of oil and flour, then add in the dry seasonings (chili and garlic powder, cumin, oregano and a pinch of salt.)
+- Add half of the chili powder and the rest of the dry seasonings ( garlic powder, cumin, oregano and a pinch of salt.)

 Make it as mild or spicy as you like!
 If you want to add a little heat to it, start with a little more chili powder and/or ½ teaspoon of cayenne pepper.

-Pour one cup of warm water into a measuring cup; add 2-3 tablespoons of all-purpose flour; whisk until there are no lumps; add to sauce and allow to cook for a few minutes.
+- To thicken, pour one cup of warm water into a measuring cup; add 2-3 tablespoons of all-purpose flour; whisk until there are no lumps; add this mixture to sauce and allow to cook for a few minutes.

-If you prefer a really thin red enchilada sauce, add more broth and adjust seasonings according to your palate.
+- If you prefer a really thin sauce, add more broth and adjust seasonings according to your palate.

-If you accidentally make the sauce too spicy, add more broth or add a little cream or half-n-half to it.
+- If you accidentally make it too spicy, add more broth or add a little cream or half-n-half to it.
 The dairy will reduce the heat.

 Store in a secure container in the fridge for up to a week or, freeze it for up to 3-months.